mjg0/LifeGame.jl/README.md

 - This style of implementation is amenable to GPU acceleration.

-- A sparse algorithm that actually works could be worthwhile
+- A sparse algorithm could be worthwhile

 **Issues and pull requests are welcome!**